Applications of the Morava $K$-theory to algebraic groups: Oriented cohomology theories and the Morava -theory

+By \cite[Theorem~3.2.7]{LM} the algebraic cobordism theory satisfies the localization axiom.
+Hence, every free theory satisfies the localization axiom as well.

 In \cite[Definition~4.1]{Vish1} Vishik defines {\it theories of rational type} in geometric terms and proves in \cite[Proposition~4.7]{Vish1} that the generically constant theories of rational type are precisely the free theories.
-Vishik's definition allows to describe efficiently the sets of operations between such theories and Riemann--Roch type results for them.
+Vishik's definition allows to describe efficiently the sets of operations between such theories and Riemann--Roch type results for them. \end{ntt}

-\begin{ntt}[Brown--Peterson cohomology and Morava $K$-theories] For a prime number $p$ and a natural number $n$ we consider the $n$-th Morava $K$-theory $K(n)^*$ with respect to $p$.
-Notice that we do not include $p$ in the notation.
+\begin{ntt}[Brown--Peterson cohomology and Morava $K$-theories] For a prime number $p$ and a positive integer $n$ we consider the $n$-th Morava $K$-theory $K(n)^*$ with respect to $p$.
+Note that we do not include $p$ in the notation.
 We define this theory as a free theory with the coefficient ring $\zz_{(p)}[v_n,v_n^{-1}]$ where $\deg v_n=-(p^n-1)$ and with a formal group law which we will describe below.

 The variable $v_n$, as it is invertible, does not play an important role in computations with Morava $K$-theories, and sometimes we will prefer to set it to be equal to $1$.
 It will be always clear from the context which $n$-th Morava $K$-theory we use, i.e. with $\Zp[v_n, v_n^{-1}]$- or $\Zp$-coefficients.